Brainiac (character): Powers, abilities, and equipment

-Pre-Crisis
+Pre-Crisis abilities

 Originally, Brainiac was a scientist with no superhuman abilities aside from his intellect.
 He fought Superman via the use of his advanced technology and cunning, similar to Lex Luthor.
 Among these were a force field belt that protects him from all harm, a shrink ray to capture and bottle cities (even Metropolis), and a headpiece consisting of a cluster of diode/electrode-like objects.
 His cybernetic headpiece lets him interface with technology and discharge energy blasts from his head, which were powerful enough to significantly harm Superman.
 The Man of Steel described these blasts as "blindingly painful... almost unbearable" and a threat to his life.
 When the Crisis on Infinite Earths struck, Brainiac could detect the lies of others by reading their thoughts.
-The Pre-Crisis Brainiac was referred to by an omniscient narrator as "the super-computer space pirate-- Superman's most powerful nemesis."
+The pre-Crisis Brainiac was referred to by an omniscient narrator as "the super-computer space pirate-- Superman's most powerful nemesis."

 Brainiac as an unpowered being reliant on external weaponry was largely still the case even after he was retconned as an android, but in the 1980s, everything changed.
-This was when he gained the abilities that would persist through all subsequent incarnations: super physical attributes, intelligence, and technopathy.
-His technopatic abilities extend to control of his ship, with which he shares a symbiotic relationship.
+This was when he gained the abilities that would persist through all subsequent incarnations: super-physical attributes, intelligence, and technopathy.
+His technopathic abilities extend to control of his ship, with which he shares a symbiotic relationship.
 He is capable of downloading his consciousness to spare robotic bodies in the event the original is destroyed or damaged.
 Brainiac can also possess organic beings under certain circumstances, as he did to Luthor during Whatever Happened to the Man of Tomorrow?.

-The final body utilized by the Pre-Crisis Brainiac (resembling a robotic skeleton) was technopathic, superhumanly strong, and resilient, and was capable of generating and "spinning" psychokinetic energies into a web-like net which could hold even Superman at bay.
+The final body utilized by the pre-Crisis Brainiac (resembling a robotic skeleton) was technopathic, superhumanly strong, and resilient, and was capable of generating and "spinning" psychokinetic energies into a web-like net which could hold even Superman at bay.
 Among the knowledge he absorbed was extensive information of hand-to-hand combat techniques, making him a highly skilled combatant.
 Despite this, he saw physical confrontation as beneath him, and preferred to defeat foes with his mind.